Mastercard/made/packages/made-design-tokens/CONTRIBUTING.md

 When the branch has been pushed.
 Create a merge request for another developer to review your code.

 See documentation on [Gitlhub docs]([https://docs.gitlab.com/ee/user/project/merge_requests/creating_merge_requests.html](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request)) for more information.

-- Click on the Merge Request tab on the left hand side.
-- Click the new merge request button
-- Choose the branch you pushed and request to merge into master.
-Click merge branch and continue
-- Add title (use conventional commit naming convention) and description of changes made.
-Assign the MR to a Made. developer for a code review and click Submit.